HarryCaveMan/bert-serving-rust/README.md

 The ultimate near-term goal of this project is to support all the [pipelines](https://github.com/guillaume-be/rust-bert/blob/main/README.md#ready-to-use-pipelines) currently supported by `rust_bert`.
 The long-term would not be limited to these, because botht this crate and `rust_bert` offer flexibility and extensibility.

-## In Profress Features (14 October 2023)
+## In Profress Features (15 October 2023)
-- Working on adding NER and sequence classifiction pipeline support
+- Working on adding sequence classifiction pipeline support
+- NER support added 15 October 2023
 - (Paused) Workig on support for remote models from HF Hub

 ## Current Services (15 October 2023)